-Very Special Kids was established in 1985 and became the first support organisation in Victoria designed to offer assistance to families of children with life-threatening conditions.
+Very Special Kids was established in 1985 and became the first support organisation in Victoria designed to offer assistance to families of children with life-limiting conditions.

 Over the next year many more parents came together because they saw the need to offer support to others who were experiencing similar trauma and grief.
 They also appreciated the complexities involved and that support should not be dependent solely on other parents.